-If you are new to property sales & management, currently a property manager, receptionist, bookkeeper, onsite manager or work in any other aspect related to real estate agencies, understanding what a trust account is will help you understand how the entire industry revolves around this critical component.
+If you are new to sales & management, currently a property manager, receptionist, bookkeeper, onsite manager, understanding what a trust account is will help you understand how the entire industry revolves around this critical component.

 The agency relationship is derived from contracts between the owner of the property being managed or sold and the agent.
 This contract gives the property manager or selling company (the agent) specific authority to act on the behalf of the property owner.
 The whole point of property management is for the Agent to manage the real estate for a fee so that the owner does not have to.
 This means that any funds being held by the real estate agency on behalf of the owner does not belong to the agency and is, in fact, a liability on their Balance Sheet (money owed to the property owner).

 Understanding, which properties and/or owners within the trust account have money, liabilities, and transactions is the key to understanding how property sales & management works.
 Each sale transaction & property management process involves the trust account.
 Tenants pay rent into the trust account, repairs and utilities are paid out of the trust account, owners put money into the trust account for deposits, marketing monies, liabilities, and owners, vendors & the agency themselves get paid from the trust account.